ocket8888/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 	:tab-width: 4

 .. note:: While these port settings can be changed without hampering the function of the CDN in a Box system, note that changing a port without also changing the matching port-mapping in :file:`infrastructure/cdn-in-a-box/docker-compose.yml` for the affected service *will* make it unreachable from the host.

-..
-[1] It is perfectly possible to build and run all containers without Docker Compose, but it's not recommended and not covered in this guide.
-..
-[2] Consider ``make -j`` to build quickly, if your computer can handle multiple builds at once.
-..
-[3] Please do NOT use the Perl endpoints directly.
-The CDN will only work properly if everything hits the Go API, which will proxy to the Perl endpoints as needed.

 X.509 SSL/TLS Certificates
 ==========================